 There you have it!
 These are some of the most commonly known duties that may be listed in a nail technician job description.
 If you are thinking of pursuing a career as a nail technician (or manicurist), congratulations!
 It is important to remember though that before you can begin working in this field, you must become licensed, and receive the necessary training.

 Are you ready to learn more about manicuring training?
-If so, don’t delay, contact Dorsey School of Beauty today!
-You may call our Taylor campus directly at (313) 291-2177 or you can request info online.
+If so, don’t delay, contact Dorsey College today!
+The Manicuring program is offered at our Madison Heights campus.